History of the English penny (c. 600 – 1066): The 9th century

+Silver penny of Wulfred, moneyer Swefherd, Canterbury, c.
+815–22.

 Coenwulf continued a portrait coinage for the rest of his reign at Canterbury, London, East Anglia and, from c.
 810, at a new mint located at Rochester in Kent.
 Canterbury came to dominate silver coin production, and whilst East Anglia and Rochester remained relatively stable, pennies from London become very rare: despite the recent discovery of a gold coin of Coenwulf with the legend DE VICO LVNDONIAE it is clear that the mint of London was in decline by around 800.

 In the years between Coenwulf's death in 821 and Egbert of Wessex's conquest of Kent and the south-east in 825, the mint at Canterbury weathered a turbulent period that is better reflected in the coins than any written source.
 Coenwulf's brother and successor Ceolwulf I held Kent, but coins in his name from Canterbury are very rare and struck by only a few of the full complement of moneyers.
 Nonetheless, his short reign provides evidence of quite strong interest in the coinage, and several types common to a number of mints were introduced: a feature not seen in the latter part of his predecessor's reign.
 The largest of these new types even encompassed the normally distinct East Anglian mint.
 Rochester became far more productive under Ceolwulf, perhaps to compensate for lower royal production at Canterbury.
 It looks like the greater part of Canterbury's coinage from the years c.
 822–24 consists of 'anonymous' pennies bearing a royal- or archiepiscopal-style portrait surrounded by the moneyer's name and the mint name (Dorobernia civitas) on the reverse.
 No reference is made to any king or archbishop.
 This fascinating coinage seems to reflect a time when the moneyers were uncertain of whose authority to recognise, probably around Ceolwulf's deposition in 823 by Beornwulf.
 No Kentish coins are known in his name, but there are many in the name of one Baldred, who was probably another Mercian sub-ruler of Kent, though this is difficult to tell for certain from the very scanty written records of this period.
 However, it is known that when Egbert of Wessex and his son Æthelwulf invaded Kent in 825 they put Baldred to flight and imposed their own rule.